Arnix39/alfred/workspace/README.md

 # Description

-This directory contains the ROS2 workspace for Alfred.
+This directory contains the ROS 2 workspace for Alfred.